rgknp/AIDayLabs/lab02.2-building_bots/1_Dialogs_and_Regex.md

 #### Download the Bot Builder Template

 Download the [Bot Builder SDK v4 Template for C# here](https://marketplace.visualstudio.com/items?itemName=BotBuilder.botbuilderv4) and click "Save as" to save it to your Visual Studio ItemTemplates folder  for Visual C#.
 This is typically located in `C:\Users\`_your-username_`\Documents\Visual Studio 2017\Templates\ItemTemplates\Visual C#`.
 Navigate to the folder location and double-click on the install and click "Install" to add the template to your Visual Studio templates.
+Depending on your browser, when you download the template, you can double-click on it and install it directly to Visual Studio Community 2017; that is fine.

 ### Lab 1.2: Creating a simple bot and running it